-The Advantages and Disadvantages of Class Action Lawsuits
+Common Advantages of Class Action Lawsuits

 Lack of decision making control.
 Class action lawsuits are, by definition, representative rather than group litigation.
 That means that representatives of the affected class make the important litigation decisions – including when to settle.
 A plaintiff who is not a representative does not have a say in whether to settle or continue to litigation.

 Cases almost always settle for financial compensation, coupons for future services or rebates only.
 If a plaintiff is seeking other types of compensation than this can be problematic.

-- If the plaintiff’s attorney does not argue effectively or the class representatives do not have strong claims then the legitimate claims of other class members can be hurt.
+If the plaintiff’s attorney does not argue effectively or the class representatives do not have strong claims then the legitimate claims of other class members can be hurt.
 If the class is unsuccessful in their lawsuit then individual class members likely do not have the right to bring individual lawsuits at a later date.

 Speak to an Experienced Class Action Lawsuit Attorney Today